-The purpose of the Annual General Meeting shall be to receive the report of the Council, the Treasurer's audited Financial Statement to the previous June 30 and the reports of the Observing Sections.
-Also to elect officers, Council members and the Auditor or Auditors for the ensuing year.
+The purpose of the Annual General Meeting shall be to receive the report of the Council, the Treasurer's Financial Statement to the previous 30 June and the report summaries of the Sections.
+Also to elect officers, Council Members and an Auditor or Auditors for the ensuing year.
 Matters of urgency may be taken at the discretion of the Chairman.

-15. Amendment of the Constitution
+16. Amendment of the Constitution